solygambas/swift-projects/README.md

 # Swift Projects

-4 small projects to understand Swift core concepts:
+5 projects to understand Swift core concepts:

 1. [**War Card Game**](#warcardgame): A card game to learn Swift and SwiftUI.
 2. [**Todo List**](#todolist): An app to learn how to use Xcode for Swift.
 3. [**Executive Timer**](#timer): A timer for meetings.
 4. [**Swift Pizza**](#swiftpizza): A welcome screen for a pizza app.
+5. [**Dark Map**](#darkmap): A map screen to implement dark mode.

+Check the [playground](https://github.com/solygambas/swift-projects/tree/main/playground) if you want to learn Swift syntax first.

 ## <a name="warcardgame"></a> 1) War Card Game